AdobeDocs/experience-platform.en/help/destinations/catalog/streaming/pegaCDH.md

 ## Prerequisites {#prerequisites}

-Before you use Pega Customer Decision Hub destination to export data out of Adobe Experience Platform:
+Before you can use this destination to export data out of Adobe Experience Platform, make sure you complete the following prerequisites in Pega Customer Decision Hub:

 * Configure the Adobe Segment Membership Component in your Pega Customer Decision Hub instance.
 * Configure OAuth 2.0 Client Registration using Client Credentials grant type in your Pega Customer Decision Hub instance